shubhajit1992/to-do-task/README.md

 A simple Spring Boot RESTful API for managing to-do tasks.

 ## Features
-- Create, read, update, and delete (CRUD) tasks
+- CRUD operations for tasks (Create, Read, Update, Delete)
-- Store tasks with title, description, and completion status
+- Each task has a title, description, and completion status
-- In-memory H2 database for development and testing
+- In-memory H2 database for easy development and testing
 - RESTful endpoints for integration with frontends or other services
 - Unit and integration tests
-- Test coverage reporting with JaCoCo
+- Test coverage reporting with JaCoCo (minimum 80% enforced)

 ## Requirements
 - Java 21